Elmer’s Glue: The Surprising Story

 Borden was one of the first dairies to purchase a farm where the milk was being pasteurized.
 It was more expensive to produce milk that was processed, so Borden needed a way to convince people that the pasteurized milk was worth it.

-She was introduced in 1938, and became popular quickly.
+Elsie was introduced in 1938, and became popular quickly.
 A survey done in the 1940s found that 98 percent of the American public recognized Elsie.
 She is still widely known today.

 Over time, Elsie acquired an All-American family: a husband, Elmer, in 1940, and children, Beulah and Beauregard, in 1948.
 In 1957, the company added more children–twins, Larabee and Lobelia.

 Elsie’s home life was often featured in Borden advertising, so Elmer had been in milk ads for almost ten years by the time the company was looking for a new way to market their glue.
-Elmer was always fixing things around the house for Elsie.
-What better thing to do than give him a household product like glue that he could sell all by himself?

 The easy-to-use packaging and strong marketing campaign successfully put Elmer’s Glue-All ahead of the competition.